GTANAKA-LAB/Memristor-Network-Reservoir/ECG/README.md

 # ECG classification
 The ECG200 dataset contains normal and abnormal ECG data.
 The datset is divided into 100 training (normal: 69, abnormal: 31) and 100 testing data (normal: 64, abnormal: 36).
-The purpose of this task is to classify the two types of ECG signals using the memristive reservoir computing system.
+The purpose of this task is to classify the ECG signals into the two types.

   ## How to use
   ### Step.1